Trump visits Supreme Court to pay respects to Ruth Bader Ginsburg, protests heard outside

 President Trump and first lady Melania Trump paid their respects to the late Supreme Court Justice Ruth Bader Ginsburg Thursday morning, as Ginsburg lied in repose at the Supreme Court building.

 Audible boos and jeers could be heard from protesters as the president and first lady made their way to the Supreme Court.
-Some could be heard shouting, "Honor her wish," referring to how Ginsburg reportedly said she wanted a nomination for the next justice to be held until after next year's inauguration.
+Some could be heard shouting, "vote him out," and "honor her wish," referring to how Ginsburg reportedly said she wanted a nomination for the next justice to be held until after next year's inauguration.

+JUSTICE RUTH BADER GINSBURG'S CASKET ARRIVES AT SUPREME COURT TO LIE IN REPOSE

 Trump has been respectful of Ginsburg, intentionally holding off on announcing his nomination until after memorial ceremonies have concluded.
 He also offered words of praise for the liberal icon upon her passing.